 - Cleanser

-- Treatment (if needed)
+- Targeted treatment (if needed)

 - Moisturizer

-Important Tips to Remember
+Important Tips

 - Introduce new products slowly

-- Always test products before full use
+- Test products before regular use

 - Focus on consistency rather than complexity

-Your Skin Is Unique
+Every Skin Is Different

 Menopause affects everyone differently.